 Geobiology and Biodiversity

 Understanding the System Earth demands a transdisciplinary approach focusing on the mutual interactions between the geosphere and the biosphere.
 Not only did the evolution of the geosphere shape and control biodiversity patterns through time, but likewise the biological evolution has changed, controlled and continues to shape the geosphere.
-Important biological controls on the planet include geochemical cycles of essential elements (e.g., C, O, P, N, S), climatic change, and modification of the earth's lithosphere (e.g., by carbonate platforms and reefs, sedimentary iron deposits, coal and hydrocarbon-generating rocks).
-The understanding of the past, present and future of our planet's biodiversity state demands analysis of its geobiological controls.
+Subject areas to be considered in this approach range from geochemical cycles of essential elements, climatic change, and modification of the earth's lithosphere and ecosystems up to the past and present holobionts with underlying anatomy, diversity, phylogeny, genomics, and proteomics - including means of their statistical computation or modeling.

-- Direct cooperation between research and teaching programs
+- Direct cooperation in research and teaching programs

 - Interdisciplinary knowledge exchange and discussion